Summing Mixer Speaker Controller Analog Studio Summing FAQ

 That’s absolutely normal, when the solid state components creates switch contact between different resistance and impedance values.

-ATTENTION: it seems that audio interfaces that have DC-coupled outputs can produce this kind of pop/clicks with some passive monitor controllers like the Little Knob, similar as Heritage Baby Ram and so on (due to passive analog switch contactors)
+ATTENTION: it seems that audio interfaces that have DC-coupled outputs can produce this kind of pop/clicks with some passive monitor controllers like the Little Knob, similar as Heritage Baby Ram and so on (due to passive analog switch contactors) or between Balanced/Unbalanced signals.

 Causes of click sound: